DavKnei/eartraining_trainer/README.md

 * **Position Focused:** Licks and scales are designed around common harmonica positions (e.g., 2nd position blues scale).

 ---
+## Notes
+The Project is still under development and does not have an overblows are overdraws or blowbends in it.

 ## Future Goals 🚀